-Now, I'm not saying that there is anything wrong with having any of these things, but none of these things bring life.
-Life isn't found by having Jesus plus something.
-Jesus alone is the source of life.
+Now, I'm not saying that there is anything wrong with having any of these things, but none of these things bring abundant life.
+Abundant life isn't found by having Jesus plus something.
+Jesus alone is the source of abundant life.
 Are you looking to Jesus alone for life?

-Jesus came to bring life - a kind of life that is eternal, but that can be experienced in the here and now.
+Jesus came to bring life - a kind of life that is eternal, but that can be experienced in the here and now in a kind of quality of life that we can experience through Christ.
 He alone is the source of this life.
 This leads us to our final question and that is this: